cyishere/zhouzhou-rocks/src/pages/posts/doctor-who-legend-of-the-sea-devils-borrowed-madame-ching.md

 ---
 layout: "@layouts/PostLayout.astro"
 date: 2022-06-06T21:51:11.000+08:00
-title: 'Doctor Who: Legend of the Sea Devils borrowed Madame Ching'
+title: 'Doctor Who: Legend Of The Sea Devils Borrowed Madame Ching'
 excerpt: 'Asian female leaders’ story is one of my favourite areas to create.
 I am writing a story about Madame Ching.
 Well, technically, I''m adapting her story.
   When I watched Doctor Who:  Legend of the Sea Devils, I want to leave some notes